North British Railway: Early plans

 This had been a race against competing railways: the main competitor was the Caledonian Railway, which planned to build from both Edinburgh and Glasgow to Carlisle, there linking with English railways that were building northwards.
-However the Caledonian was unable to secure enough subscriptions to present a Parliamentary Bill in 1844 and held over to the following year.
+However the Caledonian was unable to secure enough subscriptions to present a bill to Parliament in 1844 and held over to the following year.

-The Chairman of the North British Railway, John Learmonth, saw that capturing as much territory as possible for the North British was essential in the competitive struggle.
+The chairman of the North British Railway, John Learmonth, saw that capturing as much territory as possible for the North British was essential in the competitive struggle.
 He prepared plans to build a second main line from Edinburgh to Carlisle through Hawick, and also attempted to gain control of the Edinburgh and Perth Railway company, which was itself preparing plans for its line.
-In the 1845 session of Parliament Learmonth secured authorising Acts for numerous branch lines, mostly to forestall incursion by competitors.
-In addition, the first part of the line to Carlisle, the Edinburgh and Hawick Railway, was authorised: it was nominally independent, but in fact the shares were all owned by Learmonth and other NBR directors.
-Also in the 1845 session, the Caledonian Railway was authorised.
+In the 1845 session of Parliament Learmonth secured the North British Railway Act 1845 (8 & 9 Vict. c. lxxxii) authorising numerous branch lines, mostly to forestall incursion by competitors.
+In addition, the first part of the line to Carlisle, the Edinburgh and Hawick Railway, was authorised by the Edinburgh and Hawick Railway Act 1845 (8 & 9 Vict. c. clxiii): it was nominally independent, but in fact the shares were all owned by Learmonth and other NBR directors.
+Also in the same session, the Caledonian Railway was authorised by the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii).
 The Caledonian was to prove a bitter rival.
-The Edinburgh and Perth Railway failed to get Parliamentary authorisation.
+The Edinburgh and Perth Railway failed to get parliamentary authorisation.

 The line to Hawick was to use the route of the obsolescent Edinburgh and Dalkeith Railway, a horse-operated line with a non-standard gauge of sleeper-block track, and a large sum had to be allocated to converting that line to main line standards.